How to Play

 Earth Orbits

-• LEO (Low Earth Orbit): Easiest to reach, lowest operational costs
+• LEO (Low Earth Orbit): easiest to reach, lowest fuel cost.

-• MEO (Medium Earth Orbit): Mid-range difficulty and rewards
+• MEO (Medium Earth Orbit): mid-range fuel cost and rewards.

 Deep Space Destinations

-• Advanced Targets: Complex orbits with high delta-V requirements
+• Advanced targets: complex orbits with high fuel requirements.

 Rocket Capabilities